verbb/navigation/README.md

 - Support for third-party elements with hooks
 - Support for multi-site navigations
 - Simple `render()` Twig function, or roll your own
+- Generate breadcrumbs easily based on your URL segments

 ## Requirements